Hemoglobin (Hb) Test with blood sample, stethoscope and test form showing normal range, causes and symptoms

 What Is Hemoglobin (HB)?

-Hemoglobin is an essential red-colored protein present inside red blood cells (RBCs).
-Its primary role is to carry oxygen from the lungs to all tissues and organs of the body.
-After delivering oxygen, it collects carbon dioxide and brings it back to the lungs so it can be removed when you exhale.
+Hemoglobin is a vital red-colored protein found inside red blood cells.
+Its main job is to transport oxygen from the lungs to every part of the body.
+Once oxygen is delivered to tissues and organs, hemoglobin also helps carry carbon dioxide back to the lungs so it can be removed during breathing.

 Where Is Hemoglobin Produced in the Body?

-Hemoglobin is synthesized inside the bone marrow—the soft, spongy tissue found in bones such as the ribs, pelvis, spine, and long bones of the arms and legs.
-In the bone marrow, immature blood-forming cells called erythroblasts gradually develop into mature red blood cells.
-During this development, hemoglobin proteins are produced and packed inside the cells.
+Hemoglobin is produced in the bone marrow, the soft tissue located inside bones such as the pelvis, ribs, spine, and long bones.
+Within the bone marrow, developing blood cells gradually mature into red blood cells.
+During this process, hemoglobin is formed and packed inside these cells before they enter the circulation.

 Functions and Importance of Hemoglobin